dorisavedikian/Reconciliation_Project/README.md

 ## This  Repo  is  to  document  the  reconciliation  process.

 Original [nalt_label_ALL.tsv]() file has 145,755 rows.
 Because alt and pref labels that correspond to a given concept / resource has the same URI, the openRefine reconciliation service will not work.
-So, I used a derivative of @tombakers [nalt_label.ipynb](https://github.com/woody544/nalt4ma/blob/main/nalt/nalt_labels.ipynb) jupiter notebook to keep the nalt pref labels and nalt alt labels seperate so that I could try and run the reconciliation on each file seperately.
+So, I used a derivative of Tom Baker's [nalt_label.ipynb](https://github.com/woody544/nalt4ma/blob/main/nalt/nalt_labels.ipynb) jupiter notebook to keep the nalt pref labels and nalt alt labels seperate so that I could try and run the reconciliation on each file seperately.

 After splitting it into two files...